alaingalvan/CrossWindow-Graphics/readme.md

 | `XGFX_OPENGL` |  OpenGL 4.x and OpenGL ES 3.x. |
 | `XGFX_DIRECTX12` | DirectX 12.x. |
 | `XGFX_METAL` | Metal 1 or 2. |

+## Design Decisions

+The official Khronos Group's Vulkan Samples features an [OpenGL driver info example](https://github.com/KhronosGroup/Vulkan-Samples/blob/master/samples/apps/driverinfo/driverinfo_opengl.c) and [Vulkan cube example](https://github.com/KhronosGroup/Vulkan-LoaderAndValidationLayers/blob/master/demos/cube.c) that the OpenGL/Vulkan portions of this library pull heavily from, but diverges with the decision to separate operating systems by protocol (similar to the design of CrossWindow).

 ## License